[?] Subscribe To This Site

 These aren’t megadoses, and Eaton’s group doesn’t advocate megadoses.
 Taking supplements of vitamins and minerals in megadoses can be dangerous—especially for children.

 But the Paleolithic example helps put modern agricultural diets in perspective.
 According to data collected in the 1990s, most Americans aren’t getting the recommended amounts of magnesium, calcium, or zinc.
-Almost one third of Americans aren’t getting enough folate, riboflavin, or thiamin, and 37% fail to get even 60 grams of daily vitamin C.

 Implications: What the hunter-gatherers teach us about nutrition for kids

-Is the “food pyramid” wrong?
+Is the traditional “food pyramid” wrong?

-It seems likely that the traditional food pyramids--those graphics suggesting that people should consume high quantities of highly refined cereals--are wrongheaded.
+It seems likely that the traditional food pyramids–those graphics suggesting that people should consume high quantities of highly refined cereals–are wrongheaded.
 Parents interested in improving nutrition for kids should place a stronger emphasis on high-fiber, nutrient-rich vegetables and fruits.

 Other research supports this idea.
 A new study suggests that the high consumption of fruits and vegetables is one of the key reasons that that the classic Mediterranean diet is so healthful (Trichopoulou et al 2009).